ArfanAbid/Python-FastAPI/README.md

 This Repo Demonstrate the basic concept of FastAPI ,the use of API in Python
 <br>
-Perform CRUD Operations and then Test it through Thunder Client or Postman
+-> Perform CRUD Operations and then Test it through Thunder Client or Postman.